Choosing a Show

 - Master’s – Age classes excluding teens, typically 35 years old or older.
 This will vary and you may see 35+, 40+, 45+.
 50+, 60+, etc.

 - Teen – Class for teenagers.
-Minimum age may vary from 13-16 years old and will also always include up to 19 years old.
+Minimum age is 18 years old and will also always include up to 19 years old.

 - Hero – Military, Police, Fire, Rescue.
 Not offered at all shows.

 - Open – An “open” class is open to all ages and levels.
 These are the main classes.
 Open classes will be divided by height or weight depending on the class.

 The number of classes for each division and which classes will also vary from show-to-show.